 A four-year-old child may participate in Telra admissions lottery and enrollment process on a provisional basis provided the parent or guardian follows the timeline described below:

-1. The parent or guardian must contact the school and indicate the intent to apply for early admission to kindergarten.
-Only after receiving a waiver from the school, may the parent or guardian enter the child into the admissions process.
+1. The parent or guardian must contact the school and indicate the intent to apply for early admission to kindergarten before entering an application.

 2. The admissions and wait list process will proceed as normal for the child, however if the child is assigned a seat it will be considered provisional.

 4. The school will reach out to schedule the interviews no later than three weeks after receiving the required documentation.

 5. The school shall decide whether to grant early admission within three weeks of receiving all required documents and completing the interviews.

 6. If enrollment is granted, it will be considered conditional for up to 90 days to observe whether the child is able to adjust to the school setting.
 If, within this period, school staff determine that the child is not appropriately placed, the parent or guardian will be invited to assist in the development of intervention strategies for the child.
 If these strategies are not successful, the school shall provide the parent at least 10 days notice before exiting the child.